 When something is part of your routine, you don't have to waste your cognitive resources on it to the same degree.
 If you decide to work on something once and then do that day in and day out, without regard to your motivation and energy on the particular day, you remove the need to make the decision every day.
 Also, the constant effort compounds and can produce surprisingly great results.
 Two famous takes on this idea are the 20 mile march and don't break the chain.

 The 20 mile march is described by Jim Collins and Morten T Hansen in their book Great by Choice.
-You can read an excerpt from the book on the idea here.
 The key here is to decide to do a specific amount of work daily.
 Some times it will feel exhausting and some times you will feel like you could easily do more and in both cases, the key is that you do exactly the amount of work you set out to do.
 This, it turns out, tends to give better results than scaling your effort with your daily motivation.

 Don't break the chain is a technique that was attributed to Jerry Seinfeld though apparently that was just a myth.
 It's still an interesting take on the idea though, you can read about it in this article.
 You put a calendar on your wall that shows the entire year.
 You start doing something, in this case write a joke, every day.
 Every time you've done that, you cross that day in the calendar.
 After a while these crosses form a chain and now the goal is not to break the chain.
 A bunch of tools exist to assist this.
 I am currently using Streaks, but there are quite a few alternatives.

 I find that the two previous techniques work well for one thing at a time, so use them for whatever is currently the primary task in your life (and remember, if you have more than one top priority, you have no top priorities).
 For the secondary stuff, you need to create habits.
 Habits are great because they too are easy on the willpower account.